Course Title: Implement operational plan

 2. Implement resource acquisition

-ASSESSMENT 2 Case study 1: DUE ON CLASS DAY, OPERATIONAL PLAN BASED ON CASE STUDY
+ASSESSMENT 2 Case study 1: DUE.
+OPERATIONAL PLAN BASED ON CASE STUDY

 Monitoring performance, systems and processes, technology, management by objectives